-In 1969, Mailer declined to write a piece on the moon landing, claiming that he preferred to write in the tradition of “participatory journalism.”
-“How can I participate in a landing on the moon?” he asked.
-“God damnit, I really would like to go to the moon.
-I’d even get in shape.”
-He ended up writing the article for Life, which offered him a larger sum.
+In 1969, Morris suggested that Mailer write an article for the magazine on the moon landing.
+Mailer turned it down: “These things I’ve been doing for Harper’s have been participatory journalism.
+How can I participate in a landing on the moon?” he said.
+“God damnit, I really would like to go to the moon.”
+Mailer even said he’d get in shape.
+He ended up writing a moon-landing piece for Life, which paid him more.

 Mailer’s third and final article for Harper’s, “The Prisoner of Sex” (March 1971), a controversial critique of the women’s liberation movement, sold more copies of the magazine than any previous issue.
 As with “Steps,” nearly the entire issue was devoted to Mailer’s article.
 Morris’s resignation at the beginning of March—he told the press that Mailer’s article “has deeply disturbed the magazine’s owners” and that he was “leaving as a protest against the calculated destruction of Harper’s”—only further fueled interest, as did Mailer’s public feud with Gore Vidal.
 Vidal’s critique of “Prisoner” in a July issue of The New York Review of Books positioned Mailer as the crux in a lineage beginning with Henry Miller and concluding with Charles Manson, which he termed the “Miller-Mailer-Manson man (or M3 for short).”
 “M3’s reaction to Women’s Liberation has been one of panic,” Vidal wrote.
 Before their joint appearance on a December 1971 episode of The Dick Cavett Show, Mailer head-butted Vidal, and Vidal punched Mailer in the stomach.
 “We all know that I stabbed my wife many years ago,” Mailer complained on the program.
 “You were playing on that.”